dyninst/dyninst/docs/symtabAPI/developer/Symtab.h.rst

 Notes
 =====

-An Elf Object that can be loaded into memory to form an executable’s image has one of two types: ET_EXEC and ET_DYN.
+An Elf Object that can be loaded into memory to form an executable's image has one of two types: ET_EXEC and ET_DYN.
 ET_EXEC type objects are executables that are loaded at a fixed address determined at link time.
 ET_DYN type objects historically were shared libraries that are loaded